marcdraco/Jax/README.md

 It features supply isolation by op-amp and 26dB of voltage gain.
 100R on the output isolates the op-amp from capacitive loads.

+An SMD tap point provides direct access to the current-sink at the FET's follower which bypasses the second op amp.

 ![image](https://github.com/user-attachments/assets/6335c3e7-1661-48ab-93aa-69f565c43b48)